-Section 5.
+Section 7.5 Lunch Period.
 All full time employees' schedules shall provide for a thirty (30) or sixty (60) minute unpaid lunch period as determined by the division manager or designee, except as provided in Section 4 (d) and (e).
-The work schedule for part time employees working six consecutive hours or more per shift shall provide for a 30 or 60 minute unpaid lunch period as determined by the division manager or designee.
+The work schedule for part time employees working six consecutive hours or more per shift shall provide for a 30 or 60-minute unpaid lunch period as determined by the division manager or designee.
 The division manager or designee may require employees to exercise their lunch periods at various City locations in order to avoid lost work hours because of travel time.
 Such locations shall be equipped with basic sanitary facilities.

 Each employee is expected to take the appropriate amount of time for each break and lunch period.

-Section 6.
+Section 7.6 Break Periods.
 All full time employees' work schedules shall provide for a twenty (20) minute rest period during each one-half (1/2) shift.
 Employees who are afforded a rest period, who by choice do not exercise that right, shall not be entitled to any form of compensation in lieu of the authorized rest period.
 Part time employees who work less than an eight (8) hour work shift shall be provided a 20-minute rest period during each four (4) hour work period.

+Section 7.7 Wellness Program.
+Employees may, with prior supervisory approval, reduce their twenty (20) minutes rest periods in Section 6 by 10 minutes each (for a total of 20 minutes) and aggregate the 20 paid minutes to their unpaid lunch period in Section 5 for the purpose of wellness activities such as attending physical fitness classes, facilities or other related programs.
+Under no circumstances shall the transfer of these minutes’ result in more City-paid time off work than would have otherwise been authorized under Section 5 & 6.
+By electing this option, employees must also take their remaining10 minute rest periods pursuant to Section 6.

+Section 7.8 Employee Hour Substitution Requests Within a FLSA Workweek of Within a Workday.

+Within a Workday: Employees may request to modify their start and stop times to meet personal needs.
+Such modifications must adhere to the other requirements of this Article (Sections 1 to 3, and 5 to 6).

+Within a Workweek: Employees may request to work fewer hours than scheduled on one day in an FLSA workweek and make up for those hours by working an equivalent number of additional hours on another day in the same FLSA workweek.

+These scheduling changes are subject to the approval of management, and regardless of any other provisions of this agreement, will not result in overtime pay or any additional costs to the City.

-Section 7.
-Alternate Work Schedules.
+Section 7.9 Alternate Regular Work Schedules.
 Any work schedule other than those described in Article 7, Section 4, used for more than a week, shall be put in writing, approved by the employee’s direct supervisor outside the bargaining unit, the department head and Human Resources.
 A copy signed by all parties shall be placed in the employee’s personnel file.

 Alternate work schedules include a flexible work schedule which is a work schedule, which varies the number of hours, worked on a daily basis, but not necessarily each day, or a work schedule in which starting and stopping times vary on a daily basis, but not necessarily each day, but which does not exceed forty (40) hours in a workweek.

-Telecommuting for all or part of a workday is an alternate work schedule.
+Telecommuting for all or part of a workday is an alternate work schedule and must be in compliance with City policy.